Snakemake executor plugin: slurm

 • environment modules are best specified in a configuration file.

 • Using environment modules can be combined with conda and apptainer (--sdm env-modules conda apptainer), which will then be only used as a fallback for rules not defining environment modules.
-For running jobs, the squeue command:

 Inquiring about Job Information and Adjusting the Rate Limiter

 The executor plugin for SLURM uses unique job names to inquire about job status.
 It ensures inquiring about job status for the series of jobs of a workflow does not put too much strain on the batch system’s database.
 Human readable information is stored in the comment of a particular job.
 It is a combination of the rule name and wildcards.
-You can ask for it with the sacct or squeue commands, e.g.:
+You can ask for it with the sacct or squeue commands, for example:

 sacct -o JobID,State,Comment%40